sippohippo/ot-harjoitustyo/README.md

 ### Start the program

-Note, while this runs, it is still more of a placeholder until the UI and program logic's first version is completed.
+Note!
+While this runs, it is still more of a placeholder until the UI and program logic's first versions are completed.

 ```bash
 poetry run invoke start